Mrs Mills: 1970s

 Mills appeared on two episodes of The Morecambe and Wise Show in 1971 and 1974, where she performed a medley of favourites with the studio orchestra.
 In 1973, she appeared in an episode of The Wheeltappers and Shunters Social Club.

-In December 1974, she appeared as the subject of This Is Your Life, hosted by Eamonn Andrews, when it was revealed that the first record she had recorded was "A Gal in Calico", cut in a make-your-own-record booth on Southend Pier for a half-crown, with her girlhood pal Lily Dormer.
+In December 1974, she appeared as the subject of This Is Your Life, hosted by Eamonn Andrews, during which it was revealed that the first record she had recorded was "A Gal in Calico", cut in a "make-your-own-record" booth on Southend Pier for a half-crown, with her childhood friend Lily Dormer.

-In 1975, her distinctive style of performance was satirised in an edition of BBC TV's The Two Ronnies, originally broadcast on BBC Two on 23 January 1975.
+In 1975, her distinctive performing style was satirised in an edition of BBC TV's The Two Ronnies, originally broadcast on BBC Two on 23 January 1975.
 The sketch, titled "Family Entertainment – John & Mrs Mills", occupied the end-of-the-show musical slot in episode 4 of the fourth series.
-It featured Ronnie Barker as a silk-laden Mrs Mills at piano and Ronnie Corbett as a uniformed Sir John Mills (who was no relation to Mrs Mills).
+It featured Ronnie Barker as a silk-laden Mrs Mills at piano and Ronnie Corbett as a uniformed Sir John Mills (who was unrelated to Mrs Mills).
 Barker and Corbett performed a medley of Mills-style classics revolving around John Mills' character in the 1969 film Oh!
 What a Lovely War.

 Little was seen of Mills on television in her final years, and she died of a heart attack on 24 February 1978 in London.

 Legacy

-The name "Mrs Mills" was given to a vintage 1905 Steinway Vertegrand upright piano, frequently used by her at Abbey Road Studios in London, where she recorded.
+The name "The Mrs. Mills Piano" was given to a vintage 1905 Steinway Vertegrand upright piano, frequently used by her at Abbey Road Studios in London, where she recorded.
 The piano, with a characteristic out-of-tune honky-tonk sound, has remained in use at Abbey Road for over 50 years and was used in countless recordings made there, including some by The Beatles.

 According to Eddie Vedder in an interview for the SmartLess podcast in February 2022, Paul McCartney tried to buy the piano but the studio refused.
+Eddie Vedder's 2022 album, Earthling, contains a song called "Mrs. Mills" about the piano, featuring Ringo Starr on drums.

+The piano was featured in the 2024 Doctor Who episode "The Devil's Chord."

 Although Mills' musical legacy had been largely forgotten in recent times, June 2012 saw the emergence of London-based tribute band The Mrs Mills Experience with a debut at The Vintage Festival at Boughton House in Northamptonshire.
 On 13 July, they were filmed playing live at The Prince Albert pub in Brixton, London Borough of Lambeth by the BBC.
 On 23 September 2012, BBC Four broadcast the 60-minute documentary Let's Have a Party!
 The Piano Genius of Mrs Mills on the life of Mills, which included footage of the band and contributions from Rick Wakeman, Rowland Rivron and Pete Murray, amongst others.

-Eddie Vedder's 2022 album, Earthling, contains a song called "Mrs. Mills" about the piano, featuring Ringo Starr on drums.

 Loughton Town Council commissioned a blue plaque to her memory on the house at 43 Barncroft Close, her home for many years.